Young, black and rising - ’How I became a property investor at age 20’

 Not only did he successfully purchase his first property during the Covid pandemic last year, but he opted to tackle the challenge of buying a distressed one.

-And if that is not enough, he has since added another property to his newly-formed portfolio and was a finalist in the ‘Most Growth’ category of the 2021 Investor of the Year awards.
+And if that is not enough, he has since added another property to his newly-formed portfolio and was a finalist in the ‘Most Growth’ category of the SAPIN (SA Property Investor Network) 2021 Investor of the Year awards.

 The past pupil of Norkem Park High School in Kempton Park could arguably owe his success to a couple of factors, namely his “no-nonsense” parents who taught him about saving and managing money from a young age, and an entrepreneurial spirit which saw him selling lollipops at school and employing classmates to sell them on a commission basis.
 After all, it was then that Malapile realised, that savings was not enough, as he wanted to see his money grow.